dclelland/CXFocusView/README.md

 CXFocusView
 ===========

 Basic UIView overlay (for tutorials etc.).
-Inserts itself under all other subviews and uses `drawRect:` to cover the canvas with a colour and then cut out a CGRect.
+Inserts itself under all other subviews and uses `drawRect:` to cover the canvas with a colour and then cut out collection of view frames using `drawRect:`.
 Based on [CXOverlay](https://github.com/dclelland/CXOverlay).

 ✓ UIView category convenience methods